KYSR

-KYSR (98.7 FM) is a commercial alternative rock radio station licensed to Los Angeles, California, serving the Greater Los Angeles area.
-Owned by iHeartMedia, Inc., KYSR is the flagship station of syndicated morning drive program The Woody Show.
-The KYSR studios are located in Burbank, while the station transmitter resides in the Santa Monica Mountains on Briarcrest Peak in Beverly Hills.
-In addition to a standard analog transmission, KYSR broadcasts over two HD Radio channels, and is available online via iHeartRadio; KYSR also extends its signal by using a single full-power repeater: KSRY (103.1 FM) in Tehachapi.
+KYSR (98.7 FM) is a commercial radio station licensed to Los Angeles, California, and owned by iHeartMedia.
+KYSR broadcasts an alternative rock format and is the flagship station of The Woody Show.
+KYSR's studios are located in Burbank, while the transmitter resides in the Santa Monica Mountains on Briarcrest Peak in Beverly Hills.
+KYSR broadcasts using HD Radio technology; its HD-2 digital subchannel airs the sports radio programming of KLAC.
+KYSR is also heard in the Antelope Valley on KSRY (103.1 FM) in Tehachapi.